stephensong/AssemblyScript/README.md

 module.dispose();
 ```

 Remember to call `Module#dispose()` once you are done with a module to free its resources.
-This is necessary because binaryen.js has been compiled from C and hence it doesn't provide automatic garbage collection.
+This is necessary because binaryen.js has been compiled from C and hence doesn't provide automatic garbage collection.

 Command line
 ------------